How to buy a travel cot Choosing a travel cot

-A few models fold flat – these don’t come with a bag and may not fold compactly enough to fit into a car boot, so are less suitable for travel (although they are fine as an extra cot for guest babies).
+Some models fold flat.
+These don’t come with a bag and may not fold compactly enough to fit into a car boot, so are less suitable for travel (although they are fine as an extra cot for guest babies).

-Some travel cot models can double up as playpens, although they won’t provide as much space as conventional models.
+Some travel cot models can double up as playpens, although they won’t provide as much space as conventional playpens.

 Travel cots for young babies

-Some come with a bassinet for newborns, but generally they’re not designed for very young babies as they don’t have drop-down sides or adjustable mattress heights.
+Some travel cots come with a bassinet for newborns, but generally they’re not designed for very young babies as they don’t have drop-down sides or adjustable mattress heights.